inference-ai-course/MLE_HW_Ian_Too/README.md

-# Hi There
+# Yay, you're here!

-I am a Student, you can find out more about me here: [LinkedIn Profile](https://linkedin.com/in/ianktoo) and [GitHub Profile](https://github.com/ianktoo).
-Let's focus on the projects below 👇
+I am Ian, a MSCS Student, you can find out more about me here: [LinkedIn Profile](https://linkedin.com/in/ianktoo) and [GitHub Profile](https://github.com/ianktoo).

+For now let's focus on the projects below 👇.

 # Homework